- IPSE News

 There is also the £50k cap to consider.
 If your profits are over the cap, you get nothing under SEISS.
 So even if it were extended to ltd co directors many wouldn’t be in scope anyway (though a great deal would).
 IPSE believes the cap should be removed, or a taper system put in place where the benefit slowly diminishes as the earnings increase beyond £50k – for the time being, the government says this is too complicated and would delay the roll out of the scheme.

-What about a ‘Job Retention Scheme’ for ltd co directors?
+What about a ‘Job Retention Scheme’ for limited company directors?

 The other big initiative recently unveiled by the government is the Coronavirus Job Retention Scheme (CJRS).
 This is designed for employees that have been furloughed by their employer.
 The government provides them with 80 per cent of their salary for the time they remain furloughed.
 We are waiting for government guidance that confirms this but we are fairly certain that ltd co directors can make use of CJRS.
 We are also fairly certain they can continue to carry out the statutory duties of running their company while furloughed, but they cannot perform work which generates income for their company.